Session Policy Use Cases

 In this use case, you have a number of Jump Clients installed on two different types of machines: servers and end-user computers.
 Company policy requires that end-users are always prompted before representatives can gain access.
 However, prompting prohibits access to servers because no end-user is there to respond to the prompt.

-These Jump Client-specific permissions will override public portal permissions and representative permissions.
-Any undefined permissions will fall through to be defined first by public portal permissions, then by representative permissions, and finally by the global default session policy.
+These Jump Client-specific permissions override public portal permissions and representative permissions.
+Any undefined permissions fall through to be defined first by public portal permissions, then by representative permissions, and finally by the global default session policy.